-If you have food but are lacking water, it is best to go hungry.
+If you have food but lack water, it is best to go hungry.
 Your body can survive much longer without food than it can without water.
 The more you eat, the thirstier you will become, as your digestive process uses water.

 Limit How Much You Sweat

-Sweat is going to be your worst enemy if you’re trying to conserve body moisture.
+Sweat will be your worst enemy if you’re trying to conserve body moisture.
 Move slowly so that you aren’t overexerting yourself, and try to keep your body temperature at around 98 degrees Fahrenheit.
 Your best bet is to create a shaded shelter that will allow the breeze in and wait for the sun to cool off before moving around.